choptastic/qdate/README.markdown

 **A Note About Argument Order**: In all cases, `ToTimezone` is optional and if omitted, will be determined as described below in "Understanding Timezone Determining and Conversion".
-If `ToTimezone` is specified, it will always be immediately left of the `Date` argument. `Date` will always be the last argument to any of the conversion and formatting functions.
+If `ToTimezone` is specified, it will always be immediately left of the `Disambiguate` argument (if it's specified), which is always immediately left of `Date` argument. `Date` will always be the last argument to any of the conversion and formatting functions.

 #### Understanding Timezone Determining and Conversions